 - made a correction to his/her 2012 taxes

 - has a change in marital status since filing his/her 2012 taxes

 If you are not able to use the IRS Link, a copy of your IRS Tax Transcript must be requested at www.irs.gov, by calling 800-829-1040, or by visiting the local IRS office located in The Gallery Building at 212 West Main Street, Salisbury, MD 21801.

-- Students enrolling in higher education for the first time during the 2012-2013 academic year must have a high school diploma or recognized equivalent (such as a GED or have been home-schooled.)
+- Students enrolling in higher education for the first time on or after July 1, 2012 must have a high school diploma or recognized equivalent (such as a GED or have been home-schooled.)
 Students are no longer able to receive federal student aid by passing an approved test or completing at least six credit hours of college-level education.

 Financial Aid Compliance Coordinator